countvajhula/mantra/README.rst

 Creating a Parser
 ~~~~~~~~~~~~~~~~~

 To get started with Mantra, first create a parser.

-For convenience, Mantra includes a basic parser that parses all individual key sequences.
-It's defined this way:
+A common input source we might want to parse is key sequences entered on the Emacs command loop.
+Let's parse this data to get a feel for things, and we'll start by writing the simplest possible parser: one that accepts any input given to it.

 .. code-block:: elisp

-  (defun mantra-key-sequences-parser-start (_key-seq)
+  (defun my-key-sequences-parser-start (_key-seq)
     "Start parsing on any key sequence."
     t)

-  (defun mantra-key-sequences-parser-stop (_key-seq _state)
+  (defun my-key-sequences-parser-stop (_key-seq _state)
     "Stop parsing (i.e., accept) after any key sequence."
     t)

-  (defvar mantra-key-sequences-parser
+  (defvar my-key-sequences-parser
-    (mantra-make-parser "mantra-key-sequences"
+    (mantra-make-parser "my-key-sequences"
-                        #'mantra-key-sequences-parser-start
-                        #'mantra-key-sequences-parser-stop)
+                        #'my-key-sequences-parser-start
+                        #'my-key-sequences-parser-stop)
     "A parser to recognize all key sequences.")

-The first argument, ``"mantra-key-sequences"``, is the name of the parser.
-Whenever the parser recognizes any input, it will publish its parsed output to the pub/sub system using its name as the topic for publication.
+The first argument, ``"my-key-sequences"``, is the name of the parser.
+Whenever the parser recognizes any input, it will publish its parsed output to a shared (dynamic) pub/sub system, using this name as the topic for publication.

 The following two function arguments are the stop and abort conditions for the parser.
 We use named functions instead of lambdas (which would also work) for reasons that will be explained soon.

 The first lambda is the predicate for starting parsing.
 In this case, it always returns true, so this parser starts parsing at the start of each command.
 The next lambda is the predicate to decide when to stop parsing and accept a result.
-Since this, too, always returns true, it will always end parsing after each key sequence that matches a command has been entered.
+Since this, too, always returns true, it will always end parsing after each key sequence has been entered.

-In other words, this parser will simply record every key sequence that matches a command.
+In other words, this parser will simply publish every key sequence entered.

 But the parser can't do anything until it is given input!